 Why no, I won’t work on commission for your brand

 As a blogger, I’ve had to tell people why no, I won’t work on commission for your brand many times lately.
 My blog is a passion project of mine.
 I pour my heart and soul into it.
 I am vulnerable and honest on it; I share my highs and lows with my audience, who I consider my friends.
 It exists because I spend my time, my money and energy on it to keep it alive.
 I pay for hosting, buy equipment, take classes, buy products, and more.
-I’ve spent the past 11.5 years cultivating my relationship with my friends.
+I’ve spent the past 11.5 years cultivating my relationship with my fans who I think of as friends.
 I’m constantly trying to improve my content and create unique, interesting things like my 2019 Summer Gothic Fashion Lookbook.
-I even wrote a book for my friends!
+I even wrote a book for my fans!

 My blog does not exist solely as a selling tool for your brand; it exists to voice my opinion.
 My job is not to be your brand’s sales associate.
 What I do with my blog is share my honest experiences, both positive and negative with different experiences, products, and brands.
 That naturally lends to raising brand awareness.
 It’s probably very obvious to my friends when I love a brand (such as Milk, Melt, Black Moon Cosmetics or Urban Decay), and when I’m frustrated with one (such as Anastasia Beverly Hills & Sephora).